apider-coding/cl-chat/README.md

 # cl-chat

-This is a streaming chat app built using chainlit and local [ollama](https://ollama.ai) as default for inference backend.
+This is a streaming chat app built using chainlit and local [ollama](https://ollama.ai) as inference backend.

 Any OpenAI API compatible backend can be used instead of ollama.